0xhades/Lucifer/README.md

 # Lucifer

-An Instagram's usernames checker, coded by @0xhades
+An Instagram's usernames checker, coded by @0xhades written in Rust